 In the example above, \$this->bar is activated before it is passed to the next method.
 It's important to check if the object still is a proxy because otherwise calling activateDependency() will fail.

 Example: Turning off lazy dependency injection

 '''

 namespace MyCompany\MyPackage;

 use Neos\Flow\Annotations as Flow;

 class Foo {

+(continues on next page)

 '''

 '''

 /

 A dependency, injected eagerly